raspberrypilearning/scratch-3-phrasebook/en/step_6.md

 Now let's add a sprite to the Beach backdrop and take a look at another new Scratch 3 extension, Text to Speech!

 --- task ---
 "Where are the toilets?" is a phrase that is very important to know when you are in a country that speaks a different language.
-Let's use a cartoon toilet picture as a sprite for this.
+Let's use a cartoon toilet as a sprite to trigger this phrase.

 Create a new sprite and draw a toilet or click upload and use the image in this project's resources.
 --- /task ---